aayaresko/yii2-widget-maskedinputdatepicker/README.md

 ## Usage

-Upload all necessary components and prepare widet
+Upload all necessary components and prepare widget

 ```php
 use aayaresko\date\MaskedInputDatePicker